ShashankSaini203/ShashankSaini203/README.md

 Welcome to my digital space, where I channel my skills and ideas to make a meaningful contributions.

-- 🛠️ Currently, I am focusing on developing a Rest API solution that implements my knowledge of cutting-edge technologies used in industries these days.
-I am working on this - [Rest API Playground](https://github.com/ShashankSaini203/RestApiPlayground) repository built with .Net 8, implementing Clean Architecture with CQRS and Mediator pattern, uses Autofac as IoC container, Entity Framework, Fluent validations, Unit Tests, E2E Tests with Specflow and various other standard coding and best practices.
+- 🛠️ Currently, I am focusing on developing a REST API solution that implements my knowledge of cutting-edge technologies used in the software industry today.
+I am working on - [REST API Playground](https://github.com/ShashankSaini203/RestApiPlayground) built with .Net 8, implementing Clean Architecture with CQRS and Mediator pattern, uses Autofac as IoC container, Entity Framework, Fluent validations, Unit Tests, E2E Tests with Specflow and various other standard coding and best practices.
 - 👨🏻‍💻 ASP.NET Core Multitenant API with JWT Authentication.
 Repo -[ASP.NET Core Multitenant API with JWT Authentication project](https://github.com/ShashankSaini203/Multitenant-API-with-JWT-Authentication-.NETCore5.0)
 - 🌱 I find immense joy in collaborating with fellow content creators to craft exceptional tools and applications.
 The synergy of diverse perspectives fuels my passion for innovation.
 - 💬 If you share a vision for collaboration and turning imaginative concepts into reality, don't hesitate to [Connect](https://in.linkedin.com/in/shashanksaini203).
 Let's explore the possibilities and grow together!